-In the IT and information security world, the need for Information Barriers or Ethical Walls is becoming more prevalent with the explosion of collaboration tools — in particular, Microsoft Teams.
+In the IT and information security world, the need for Information Barriers or Ethical Walls is becoming more prevalent with the explosion of collaboration tools — in particular, Microsoft 365.
 The term has quickly grown beyond its origins in financial services to encompass any policies designed to prevent certain segments of users from communicating with each other or to allow specific segments to communicate only with other specific segments.
 Despite the availability native Microsoft tools to address these needs, in practice they are very finite and don’t allow for collaboration outside of these groups.
 In this blog we explore the uses cases for information barriers, and how to design them to restrict specific collaboration, but with enough flexibility to allow other types of communication.

 Origins of and Business Applications for Information Barriers